-Hi-Tek Corporation was founded in the early 1960s by the late Don Hallerberg, and was located in Garden Grove, California.
-In the early 1970s (seemingly 1973), they began keyswitch production.
-From conversations with his son D’Milo, it is understood that their patented switch system was originally built as a fixed-arrangement keypad for calculators, before being retooled as a flexible mould system that allowed for key stations to be formed into grids of different arrangements, permitting full terminal keyboards to be built in bespoke layouts without compromising the advantages of a fixed grid system.
-At present, no details are known to be available of how exactly this mould system works.
+Hi-Tek’s original location, based on patents and an advertisement, was Santa Ana, California; they would later relocate to nearby Garden Grove.
+In the early 1970s they began keyswitch production.
+From conversations with his son D’Milo, it is understood that their patented switch system was originally built as a fixed-arrangement keypad for calculators, before being retooled as a flexible mould system.
+This change allowed for key stations to be formed into arrays of different arrangements, permitting full-size terminal keyboards to be built in bespoke layouts without compromising the advantages of a fixed array system.
+At present, no details are known to be available of how this mould system worked.

-In response to German standardisation, in 1982 Don Hallerberg designed a new, discrete switch that could be used in low-profile keyboards.
+In 1982, in response to German standardisation, Don Hallerberg originated the design of a new, discrete switch that could be used in low-profile keyboards.
 The name of this keyboard series—Series 725—was derived from its height.
 Engineering work on the switch was undertaken by Robert Bessire, under whose name it was patented.

 Hi-Tek v.
 Stackpole

 Stackpole Components copied Hi-Tek’s design of keyswitch, for which Hi-Tek filed suit against them.
 For reasons unknown, the case was dismissed.
 The Official Gazette of the United States Patent and Trademark Office: Patents, Volume 1020, Issues 1-2 notes simply the following:

 3,751,618, Hi-Tek Corp., PUSH SWITCH WITH SPRING BIASED PLUNGER, filed Mar.
 17, 1980, D.C.
 Del.
 (Wilmington), Doc.
 80-126, Hi-Tek Corp. v.
 Stackpole Components Co.
 Stipulation and Order of Dismissal with prejudice filed Apr.
 21, 1982.